 When getting your hands on a new medical dictionary, there a few things to consider.
 Firstly, is the content of the book directed at your needs and skill set.

-A student needing to learn medical terminology for an upcoming exam will be looking for something different to a healthcare professional that wants a comprehensive resource for the office.
+A student needing to learn medical terminology for an upcoming exam will be looking for something different from a healthcare professional that wants a comprehensive resource for the office.

 There’s also the form that the writers have taken to deliver the content.
 Dictionaries used as study aids should be designed to assist with recall and understanding.